Hyundai Creta: GCC

 The second-generation Creta was launched in October 2020 for the GCC markets.
 It is imported from India, it is offered in two trims: Smart and Comfort.
 It is offered with either 1.6-litre petrol engine and offered with either automatic transmission.

 In July 2022, the Indian-made Creta was replaced by the Indonesian-made Creta for the GCC markets.

 The facelifted Creta was launched on 5 May 2025.

 Latin America

+Argentina

+The second-generation Creta was launched on 9 November 2022 for Argentinean market.
+It is imported from Brazil, it is offered in Safety and Safety+ trim levels. it is powered by a 1.5-litre petrol engine producing 115 PS and develops 144 Nm of torque.

+The facelifted Creta was launched in Argentina on 26 May 2025, initially available in the sole Safety Plus trim powered by the Smartstream 1.5-litre petrol engine paired with an IVT.
+In December 2025, the entry-level Safety trim was introduced to the line-up.

 Brazil

 Production of the Brazilian market Creta (codename: SU2b) in the Piracicaba plant started in August 2021, and was officially launched afterwards.
 Sharing the similar exterior styling with the Russian-market Creta, the Brazilian model is powered by a 1.0-litre three-cylinder turbocharged petrol-flex engine with a power output of 122 PS along with a flagship 2.0-litre naturally aspirated petrol-flex engine producing 169 PS.
 The N Line model was released in June 2022 with the 1.0-litre turbocharged engine.

+The facelifted Creta was launched in Brazil on 7 October 2024, with five trim levels: Comfort, Limited, Platinum, N Line and Ultimate.
+For engines, all trims (except for the Ultimate) uses the 1.0 T-GDi turbocharged petrol-flex engine and the Ultimate trim use the 1.6 T-GDi turbocharged petrol engine with a producing 196 PS.